hansung080/hos/docs/dev_env_win.md

 # Install Cygwin
 ### Create Directories
 First of all, you need to create two directories in where you want as below. \
-You can choose any path you want.
+You can choose any paths you want.
 > Root Install Directory - C:\work\cygwin64 \
 > Local Package Directory - C:\work\cygwin64\packagess

-### Download Cygwin
+### Install Cygwin
 You can download Cygwin from [Cygwin Install](https://cygwin.com/install.html) \
 And then, execute the exe file you've just downloaded.
 > File Name - setup-x86_64.exe

-Select the options just like below while installing Cygwin.
+Select the options as below while installing Cygwin.
 #### 1. Select Root Install Directory
 > C:\work\cygwin64